ikatun/scaffander/README.md

 # scaffander
-Code generator library with support for structure templates
+Code generator with support for structure templates

+Example template for scaffander-cli can be found here: https://github.com/ikatun/scaffander-example

-Example of a code generator (from examples/)
+Example of a code generator (from examples/ directory)
 ```
 .
 ├── index.js